kiran-sumant/ObsidianKM/-Support/Templates/Theme.md

 # Subtheme3

-# Satellite themes (can include other primary themes that are loosely )
+# Satellite themes (can include other primary themes that are loosely associated)

+#thought #definition #philosophy #primary-theme